Resources for SoHE Faculty and Graduate Students

 Cognitive Development and Media Learning Lab

 The Cognitive Development and Media Learning Lab is directed by Dr. Heather Kirkorian, Associate Professor of Human Development and Family Studies.
 Her research is at the intersection of early cognitive development and media effects and explores how young children pay attention to and learn from television and interactive screen media such as video games and touchscreen apps.
-For information on using the Lab, email firstname.lastname@example.org.
+For information please email Dr. Kirkorian– email@example.com

 Dr. Lauren Papp directs the Couples Lab, where she and her students investigate couple and family relationships as key contexts for health and well-being across the lifespan.
 Recent and on-going studies investigate the predictors and consequences of day-to-day risky experiences (focusing on substance use and relationship conflict) among couples in dating relationships and midlife marriages.

-Frances and Elliot Lehman Family Research Center Lab
+Frances and Elliot Lehman Family Research Center – via the Child Development Lab

-The Lab promotes research combining behavioral observations with indices of individual and family well-being and development across the lifespan including physical, cognitive, emotional, relational, cultural, and economic well-being.
-The Lab has two research rooms, one for families and one designed for infants and children.
+As part of the Child Development Lab, this interaction lab promotes research combining behavioral observations with indices of individual and family well-being and development across the lifespan including physical, cognitive, emotional, relational, cultural, and economic well-being.
+The facility has two research rooms, one for families and one designed for infants and children.
 Each research room has a one-way mirror and an adjoining observation room.
+For more information or to discuss your project please email firstname.lastname@example.org

 The Hartley Lab is run through the UW–Madison and the Waisman Center.
 The principle investigator is Dr. Sigan Hartley, Associate Professor of Human Development and Family Studies, and her students study the resources and contexts underlying positive well-being in individuals with developmental disabilities and their family members.
 Their research investigates many aspects of individual well-being and family relationships, such as marital quality, parent-child interactions, healthy aging, mental health conditions, and stress and coping.